 Fig 5 - Default From email address

-NOTE: If you wish to have an alternate email address to appear as your 'From' email address, then please contact email@example.com and we can arrange for you.
+NOTE: If you wish to have an alternate email address to appear as your 'From' email address, please contact firstname.lastname@example.org and we can arrange this for you.

 Fig 6 - Email Header logo

 Default emails all have intelligentcontract logo, helpdesk options as a footer, and an unsubscribe link.

 If you do not wish to have the intelligentcontract footer information displayed on your email template, tick the box and it will be removed.

 If you do not wish to have the unsubscribe link displayed, tick the box and it will be removed.

 Fig 7 - Email Footer

 The Contract Type drop down field will only appear for certain Template Types such as 'Person Alert Triggered'.
 This is where you can select the Type of Contract you wish this particular email template to be sent for.
 For instance, you could create a particular Alert template that will only apply if the Contract Type is 'Legal', to intelligentcontract Users.

 If you are creating a new template and this field is displayed, then you must select a value here.
 You cannot leave the value blank.
 A blank value equates to 'All' Contract Types and the system default template has this value.
 If you wish to change the template for 'All' Contract types, then you must alter the system default template.